How to Enhance your Home Wireless Network Security

-Given how many Internet of Things devices you own (or probably will own), making sure your network is extra safe carries even more weight, even though sometimes taking care of your cybersecurity can be a real chore.
+For this reason, learning how to secure your wireless home network against cybercriminals is a wise and smart move.
+Given how many Internet of Things devices you may own, making sure your network is extra safe carries even more weight, even though sometimes taking care of your cybersecurity can be a tedious but necessary task.

 While giving your Wi-Fi a somewhat provocative name such as “Can’t hack this” may backfire at times, other names such as “this is not a wifi” or “too fly for a wifi” are perfectly acceptable.

-But don’t name your home network something like “Andrew’s Wi-Fi”.
-You don’t want them to know at first glance which wireless network is yours when there are 3-4 other neighboring Wi-Fis.
+We strongly advise not to call your home network something like “John’s Wi-Fi”.
+You don’t want them to know at first glance which wireless network is yours when there are probably three or four other neighboring Wi-Fis.

-A good wireless password should be at least 20 characters long and include numbers, letters and various symbols.
+A good wireless password should be at least 20 characters long and include numbers, letters, and various symbols.

 Use this guide to set up a strong password for your network.
 Friends coming over for a visit may complain about the unusual length of your password, but this might discourage them from needlessly consuming your data with boring Facebook or Instagram posts.

 Step 3.
 Increase your Wi-Fi security by activating network encryption

 Wireless networks come with multiple encryption languages, such as WEP, WPA or WPA2.

 To better understand this terminology, WPA2 stands for Wi-Fi Protected Access 2 and is both a security protocol and a current standard in the industry (WPA2 networks are almost everywhere) and encrypts traffic on Wi-Fi networks.
 It also replaces the older and less secure WEP (Wired Equivalent Privacy), and is an upgrade of the original WPA (Wi-Fi Protected Access) technology.
 Since 2006, all Wi-Fi certified products should use WPA2 security.